gbmhunter/blog/content/pages/electronics/circuit-design/rfid/_index.md

 {{< figure src="/images/2012/11/alien-uhf-rfid-short-inlay-pattern.jpg" width="1218px" caption="An example of the antenna/chip layout on a RFID UHF inlay.
 This image is of the Alien ALN-9662 'Short' inlay.
-Image from http://www.alientechnology.com/tags/index.php." caption-position="bottom" >}}
+Image from http://www.alientechnology.com/tags/index.php."  >}}